Tubal ligation: Menstrual changes

 Patients who have undergone female sterilization procedures have minimal or no changes in their menstrual patterns.
 They were more likely to have perceived improvements in their menstrual cycle, including decreases in the amount of bleeding, in the number of days of bleeding, and in menstrual pain.

 Ovarian reserve

 Studies of hormone levels and ovarian reserve have demonstrated no significant changes after female sterilization, or inconsistent effects.
 Evidence does not indicate a strong association between tubal ligation and earlier onset of menopause.

 Sexual function

 Sexual function appears unchanged or improved after female sterilization compared with non-sterilized females.

 Hysterectomy

 Patients who had tubal occlusion surgeries have been found to be four to five times more likely to undergo hysterectomy later in life than those whose partners underwent vasectomy.
 There is no known biologic mechanism to support a causal relationship between tubal ligation and subsequent hysterectomy, but there is an association across all methods of tubal ligation.

 Postablation tubal sterilization syndrome

-Some females who have undergone tubal ligation prior to an endometrial ablation procedure experience cyclic or intermittent pelvic pain; this may happen in up to 10% of women who have undergone both surgeries.
+Some patients who have undergone tubal ligation prior to an endometrial ablation procedure experience cyclic or intermittent pelvic pain; this may happen in up to 10% of women who have undergone both surgeries.